MOOZY

 MOOZY data scale overview

 MOOZY is trained entirely on public data.
 Stage 1 uses 77,134 slide feature grids (53,286 at 20× and 23,848 at 40×) extracted from ~1.67 billion patches across ~31.8 TB of raw WSI data.
-Stage 2 uses 41,089 supervised cases across 333 tasks from 56 datasets — all 32 TCGA cohorts, all 10 CPTAC cohorts, REG, BC-Therapy, BRACS, CAMELYON17, DHMC Kidney, DHMC LUAD, EBRAINS, IMP Colorectum, IMP Cervix, MBC, MUT-HET-RCC, NADT Prostate, NAT-BRCA, and PANDA.
+Stage 2 uses 41,089 supervised cases (45,179 unique whole-slide images) across 333 tasks from 56 datasets — all 32 TCGA cohorts, all 10 CPTAC cohorts, REG, BC-Therapy, BRACS, CAMELYON17, DHMC Kidney, DHMC LUAD, EBRAINS, IMP Colorectum, IMP Cervix, MBC, MUT-HET-RCC, NADT Prostate, NAT-BRCA, and PANDA.
 Supervision covers 205 classification and 128 survival tasks across four endpoints (OS, DSS, DFI, PFI) and 23 anatomical sites.

 Results